jgreenweb/JohnGreen.ElectronPortfolio/README.md

 ```
 npm install
 ```
+If you don't have Node installed already, grab it from https://nodejs.org/en/download/

 You'll need an api key from nomics.
 Make a file named `.env` in the root of the project with this single line: